By using our website, you agree to our use of cookies (Visit our privacy policy).

 How to become a voice actor - voice coach and female voiceover student in sound booth

-If in-person coaching isn’t accessible, you can get a similar experience through online tutoring and digital events.
+You can get a similar experience through online tutoring and digital events if in-person classes aren’t an option.

 Your acting coach may also be able to help with other areas of your career such as marketing, networking, and audio production.

-With that being said, private voice lessons aren’t the only opportunity to consider if you’re wondering how to become a voice actor.
+With that being said, private voice lessons aren’t the only option if you’re wondering how to become a voice actor.

-Acting classes, conferences, and voice acting forums and events are incredibly valuable resources, especially for those who are just starting out.
+Acting classes, conferences, and voice acting forums and events are incredibly valuable resources.

-Things like understanding your character, breaking down scripts, and gaining confidence in your own abilities transcend any individual acting discipline and will strengthen your own skills as a voice actor.
+Understanding your character, breaking down scripts, and gaining confidence transcend any individual acting discipline.

-While vocal skills are obviously fundamental to long-term success as a voiceover artist, it’s just as important to learn how to effectively pitch yourself to potential clients.
+While vocal skills are obviously fundamental to long-term success as a voiceover artist, pitching yourself to clients is just as important.

 What Fields Do Voice Actors Work In?